lexmartinez/gatsby-portfolio/README.md

 > Keep all formatted with prettier, using the command`yarn format`

+All content data is handled via GraphQL and `config.json` file, any content change should be made there.

 ## Production

 In order to generate a distribution bundle you can use the following commands: